Perry Hookman, M.D., FACP, FACG, AGAF

 - Update on Current Standards of Care in the Diagnosis and Management of Non-Alcoholic Fatty Liver Disease (NAFLD) and Non-Alcoholic Steatohepatitis (NASH)

-- Update on Current Standards of Care in the Diagnosis and Management of Non-Alcoholic Fatty Liver Disease (NAFLD) and Non-Alcoholic Steatohepatitis (NASH
+- Update on the Causes and Standards of Care for the Diagnosis and Treatment of Hepatocellular Carcinoma

 - Bibliography